How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Build a legally compliant Demand Promissory Note for Iowa that contains all required terms under Iowa promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Iowa law governs promissory notes with specific usury limits and enforcement rules that shields both creditor and borrowing party.
-The usury limit in Iowa is 12% or 2% above 10-year Treasury.
-Lenders have 10 years to file suit to collect on a promissory note in Iowa.
+The usury limit in Iowa is Floating cap published monthly by the Iowa Superintendent of Banking: 10-year Treasury average plus 2 points (6.25% for June 2026).
+Business and agricultural loans, and personal loans above the indexed threshold, may bear any agreed written rate.
+5% legal rate absent a written contract..
+For a demand note in Iowa, the 6-year limitation period runs from the date demand for payment is made.
 Iowa law requires 3 specific elements in a valid promissory note.

 Iowa Promissory Note Requirements